masashitanimura/2.0/pages/emscloud/emscloud_azure_overview.md

-## Available Templates
+## Available Template for EMS 2.0

-There are two EMS templates available in Azure marketplace:
+EMS templates available in Azure marketplace:

-- EvoStream Media Server BYOL (Bring Your Own License) - this template has the EMS v1.7.1  installed in it.
-Bring Your Own License means you have to place your own license since the template does not include any.
+- EvoStream Media Server PYOG (Pay As You Go) - this template has the  EvoStream Media Server 2.0 for Ubuntu 16.04.
+It already has a license installed so you don't have to worry bringing your own license!
+Check plans and pricing [here](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/evostream-inc.evostream-media-server?tab=PlansAndPrice).
-- EvoStream HTML5 Low-Latency Broadcast Template - this template includes the load balancing feature.
-The template leverages and optimize from the load balancing and auto-scaling capability to increase the performance, scalability and TCO.
-Click [here](https://evostream.com/evostream-html5-microsoft-azure/) to read more of the template.